Muslim leaders condemn Florida massacre, brace for backlash

 The Islamic Center of Orlando on Sunday told congregants to avoid praying outside – a practice that is common during Ramadan, when mosques are often over capacity for evening prayers.

-Local law enforcement is sending patrols to the neighborhood, and the mosque is hiring extra security at night, according to Fatima Rami, an administrator.
-The center has called on local congregants to donate blood to victims of the shooting, even if it means breaking their Ramadan fasting for a day.
+Local law enforcement is sending patrols to the neighbourhood, and the mosque is hiring extra security at night, according to Fatima Rami, an administrator.
+The centre has called on local congregants to donate blood to victims of the shooting, even if it means breaking their Ramadan fasting for a day.

 “A broken fast can be made up, a life lost is gone forever,” it posted on its website.